zarecor60/superslicer-smooth-first-move/README.md

 # slic3r-smooth-first-move
 A Slic3r post-processing script that joins the initial XY &amp; Z movements, producing a smoother initial move and preventing marks/oozes on the bed.

-This **should** work as long as the start_gcode and per-layer gcode don't include any G1 moves
+This should work regardless of your custom gcodes!

 ```
 usage: join_first_xyz.py [-h] <GCode file>